zefangli/OLD_zefangli.github.io/index.md

 Development of Liquid Crystal Elastomer Actuator (in preparation)

-- Design LCE formulations and build actuators with self-healing property and low phase-changing temperature to achieve higher energy efficiency and safety for human-computer interaction.
+- Design LCE formulations and build actuators with low nematic-isotrpoic phase transition temperature to achieve higher energy efficiency and safety for human-computer interaction.

 ### MEMS Precision Sensing and Control Laboratory, SJTU, 06/2021 - 07/2021